Hozhyi/transplantation/README.md

-transplantation
+Organ transplantation
 ===============

-# Transplantation project #
+# Organ Transplantation project #

 ## Description ##
 Here goes a brief description of your project and ideas regarding it.